 Unlike other types of savings plans, pensions benefit from tax relief.
-So for every 80 pence you put into a pension; the taxman will turn it into £1.
+So for every 80 pence you put into a pension; the government will turn it into £1.

 No strings or catches – just an easy way of making your money work harder for you.

 Let's look at an example for someone who pays basic rate tax with matched contributions from their employer.

 - You decide to contribute £100 each month.

 - Because of tax relief, you only have to contribute £80.

 - The government will contribute the other £20.

 - Your employer agrees to match your contribution, so your £80 quickly becomes £200.

 You can make single contributions into your plan at any time.
 So if you find yourself with spare cash, you could add it to your plan.